What is workforce planning?

 Create a matrix, and look at each employee.
 Examine things like:

 - Career roadmap

-4. Create a hiring plan
+3. Create a plan

 We built this template to work out of the box with both Excel and Google Sheets.